tidyverse/haven/revdep/cran.md

-## R CMD check results

-0 ERRORs | 0 WARNINGs | 1 NOTEs

-* checking for GNU extensions in Makefiles ...
-NOTE GNU make is a SystemRequirements.

 ## revdepcheck results

 We checked 88 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.